-The issue took on new meaning in May and June 2021 with the release of an end-of-year calendar in the four Brussels schools which violated the 180 rule.
+The issue took on new priority in May and June 2021 with the late-in-the-day release of an end-of-year calendar in the four Brussels schools which violated the 180 rule despite the cancellation of the BAC oral examinations.
+The 2021 end-of-year calendar presented by the management also included half-days for primary students in the last two weeks of school.
 A series of communications was exchanged between the APEEE, the EEBI direction, the Secretary-General, the Commission's DGHR, and the Parliamentary CULT Committee.
-While we did not achieved a concrete result in this case, we nevertheless believe that the willingness of key stakeholders such as the Commission and the European Parliament to become actively involved is an important development.
+While we did not achieved a concrete result in this case, we nevertheless believe that the willingness of key stakeholders such as the Commission and the European Parliament to become actively involved was an important development.

 APEEE's position concerning the school year and the 180-day rule is as follows:

 - If and when the school uses the possibility of suspending S1-S6 lessons during the days required for the BAC oral examinations, the school should offer replacement activities for the S1-S6 pupils as foreseen by the Board of Governors.
 The replacement activities should be planned a sufficiently long time in advance, so as to improve the quality of what is offered and to make the activities compulsory, if necessary, for pupils who register to participate in them, in order to avoid absenteeism and security problems.